Home is Where the Art Is

 The home, built in 1964, is just what you’d expect from a couple who makes their living bringing life to beautiful spaces.
 Originally owned by Jay Swanson, whose father, Gilbert, was one of Indian Hills’ premier developers, the cubist-style structure was renovated by the local architect legend, Don Polsky, who added the front porch, as well as the sunroom where the couple and their pets (two standard poodles and a cat, all from the Nebraska Humane Society) like to hang out.

 After purchasing the home in 2006, Steven oversaw a second renovation by tearing down interior walls to create a completely open, public space.
-In the more private sleeping quarters of the house, solid-core doors boast a single, thin gleaming ribbon of aluminum, an adornment notioned
+In the more private sleeping quarters of the house, solid-core doors boast a single, thin gleaming ribbon of aluminum, an adornment notioned by Steven.

 To this, Darcy adds her stylist’s eye with an expertly curated mix of high and low.
 Despite her profession, there's nothing stagey here.
 Instead, the home is a deeply personal expression of warmth, elegance, and fun.
 And something else: the unexpected.